matthewkling/deranged/README.md

 The result is an array of adult populations over space and time.
-The first plot below shows population time series for 10 random grid cells, and the second shows snapshots of spatial population patterns over time.
+The first plot below shows population time series for 10 random grid cells, with populations in many cells leveling off due to density dependence.
+The second plot shows snapshots of spatial population patterns over time, with an east-west gradient in population size resulting from the spatial environmental gradient.

 <img src="man/figures/README-timeseries-1.png" width="100%" /><img src="man/figures/README-timeseries-2.png" width="100%" />